photo copyright: Noah Bell, Bamboo Garden

 This modern design has a trapezoidal taper,

-This style is made with 2"x 6" cedar and is more narrow than
+This style is made with 2"x 6" cedar (like above)

 long x 25 inches wide